-The Crossrail route will link existing Network Rail services from Maidenhead and Heathrow in the west, and Shenfield and Abbey Wood in the east through 42 kilometres of tunnels and new underground stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street and Whitechapel.
+The Crossrail route will link existing Network Rail services from Reading and Heathrow in the west, and Shenfield and Abbey Wood in the east through 42 kilometres of tunnels and new underground stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street and Whitechapel.

 21kms of new twin-bore tunnels are being constructed to deliver the new rail tunnels through which the Crossrail trains will operate.
 The five tunnels to be constructed are:

 - Limmo to Farringdon east (Drive Y) - tunnelling machines Elizabeth and Victoria are constructing new tunnels between Limmo Peninsular, in Canning Town, and Farringdon.
 The length of each drive is approximately 8.3 km